 Fewer households experienced multiple reconnections in 2020 and 2021.
 These reductions were largely driven by the lower number of disconnections overall due to the moratoria on disconnections in effect for most of 2020 and 2021.
-PG&E's reported reconnections in 2021 were not the result of PU Code Section 910.5 Report on Residential Utility Service Disconnections - April 1, 2023 disconnections due to non-payment but rather due to the circumstance where inspections or repairs were required at a customer's premise.
+PG&E's reported reconnections in 2021 were not the result of disconnections due to non-payment but rather due to the circumstance where inspections or repairs were required at a customer's premise.
 PG&E saw an increase in reconnections in 2022 after the moratorium was lifted.
 SCE and SDG&E continued issuing no reconnections in 2022, as they had in 2021.
+All 3 IOUs saw an increase in reconnections in 2023 after the lifting of the moratorium.

-FIGURE 39: PG&E ELECTRIC ONLY - UNIQUE CUSTOMERS RECONNECTED MULTIPLE TIMES
+FIGURE 38: PG&E ELECTRIC ONLY - UNIQUE CUSTOMERS RECONNECTED MULTIPLE TIMES